dark-teal-coder/course-sololearn-sql/README.md

 <!-- This is a README file for an online course. -->

 # Description
-This repository contains the code for the online course *"SQL"* provided by [SoloLearn](https://www.sololearn.com) and course notes in .md and .ipynb format.
+This repository contains the code for the online course *"SQL"* provided by [SoloLearn](https://www.sololearn.com) and course notes in .md format.
 Users have to pay Bits or subcribe to become a pro-user in order to unlock practices.
 But you can find practice problems and solutions here in this repository.

 # Course Information
 - <ins>Course Provider</ins>: SoloLearn